ShonaWood/cFOSGHam/README.md

 *Unpublished*

 Repository related to the manuscript
-***"Distinctive dynamics of cFOS induction in circumventricular organs compared to major thermoregulatory centres during torpor arousal cycling in a deep hibernator"***
+***"c-fos induction in the choroid plexus, tanycytes and pars tuberalis is an early indicator of spontaneous arousal from torpor in a deep hibernator"***

 DOI: